-After the deadline to declare a major at the beginning of the fall and spring terms, all newly declared psychology majors will be assigned a psychology advisor with whom they will meet for pre-registration appointments, academic issues, degree progress, experiential learning exploration, graduate school and career planning.
-You will receive an introductory email from your assigned advisor approximately three weeks into the term with information on our new major orientation and survey.
-At this point, you will also be added to the psychology major email distribution list, and you will receive weekly e-announcements from our office account, email@example.com.
+As a new major with us, we look forward to working with you.
+After you declare, you – along with all newly declared psychology majors -- will be assigned a psychology advisor with whom you will meet for pre-registration appointments, academic issues, degree progress, experiential learning exploration, graduate school and career planning.
+This process takes place once a term in approximately the third week of each fall and spring term.
+Once you hear from your advisor, you will also be added to the psychology major email distribution list and start receiving e-announcements every Friday from our office account, email@example.com.

-Although all new majors must complete the new major orientation and survey before meeting with assigned advisors for pre-registration, anyone is welcome to schedule appointments with an advisor or to visit walk-in hours (Monday - Thursday, 10 am - 1 pm and Friday 9 am - noon).
-Our office is located in room 3113 Sennott Square, and appointments can be made by calling 412-624-4540.
-Please note that the availability of appointments may be limited during the 2-3 weeks prior to enrollment each term.
+All new majors must complete the new major orientation and survey before meeting with assigned advisors for pre-registration.
+Still, anyone is welcome to schedule appointments with an advisor or visit walk-in hours (Monday - Thursday, 10 a.m. - 1 p.m. and Friday 9 a.m. - noon).
+We’re in room 3113 Sennott Square.
+You can also call us at 412-624-4540.
+Just keep in mind that the availability of appointments may be limited during the 2-3 weeks prior to enrollment each term.

-Please note that all future communication from us will go to your Pitt e-mail address.
-Once again, welcome to the Department of Psychology.
-We look forward to meeting you soon!
+Again, welcome to the Department of Psychology.
+We look forward to meeting you!